supahcraig/redpanda_basics/rpk-BYOC-setup.md

 3.  current working directory
 4.  `~/redpanda.yaml` _(this location may not be supported long term, and isn't documented)_

+More/better options for using evironment variables and `./config/rpk` are coming soon, per Rogger Vasquez

+---

 In `redpanda.yaml` you'll only need this section to perform rpk functions.
 Much more on `redpanda.yaml` can be found in the docs (https://docs.redpanda.com/docs/reference/node-configuration-sample/)

 ```